 14. Prof. Rao wanted to know what should be the content, duration and method of training for diploma courses.
 He was not sure if the Task Force of the Education Commission, had discussed these details.
-In view of its importantee the said, the Planning Commission was considering the setting up of a Montange Group on this subject.
-Six Willis Jackson suggested that the seasoned groups in diploma courses should be related to actual situation in industries states of services.
-This is done through part-time and sandwich courses in the data services.
+In view of its importance, he said, the Planning Commission was considering the setting up of a Working Group on this subject.
+Sir Willis Jackson suggested that the academic preparation in diploma courses should be related to actual situation in industries and services.
+This is done through part-time and sandwich courses In the UK.

-15. At the professional level, the academic preparation and analytical faculties of the trading students were comparable to those in advanced countries but they tacked to the supplemented so that the gates would be prepared to carry professional responsibility.
-This could be consider a programme of planned practical training in industries either informally os formally.
-How this is to be arranged during the presence of comparison of planned practical training in industries either informally os formally.
-How this is to be arranged during the presence be for the project of the presence of planned practical training in industries that informations, when industrial units have not yet fully developed needs us be for the progress made in the industrial sector in India is enormous in absolute terms though in terms of the vastness of the country and its population it is not adequate.
+15. At the professional level, the academic preparation and analytical faculties of the Indian students were comparable to those in advanced countries but they facked industrial practice.
+Undergraduate courses needed to be supplemented so that the graduates would be prepared to carry professional responsibility.
+This could be done under a programme of planned practical training in industries either informally or formally.
+How this is to be arranged during the present period of transition, when industrial units have not yet fully developed needs to be further examined.
+Prof. Rao pointed out that the progress made in the industrial sector in India is enormous in absolute terms though in terms of the vastness of the country and its population it is not adequate.
 It should not therefore be difficult to organise practical training on a large scale.
-Sheri Chandramani explained that some of the institutions have already established the inter-link with the industry for training programmes.
+Shri Chandramani explained that some of the institutions have already established the inter-link with the industry for training programmes.